verath/replays.animalsoftheforest.rocks/README.md

 **./App_Data** - This folder is special to Azure and is used for [WebJobs](http://blog.amitapple.com/post/74215124623/deploy-azure-webjobs/).
 Within it are folders containing jobs that Azure automatically runs (`continuous/`) or that can be run manually (`triggered/`).
 Azure will consider each directory within these categories as a job, and will run the `run.*` file.
 For .js files this script is run in place (for other extensions, this script might be copied and run elsewhere in the filesystem).

 **./dist** - Azure does not like running build tools.
 As such, the compiled version of the src folder is also included in the repo.

+## Inspiration
+[yasp-dota](https://github.com/yasp-dota/yasp) - Open Source Dota 2 Replay Parsing and Statistics.
+Much of the match details fetching required to get the replay url is based on what they have done with their "retreiver".

+[node-express-mongoose-demo](https://github.com/madhums/node-express-mongoose-demo) - Parts of the initial app strucutre is based on this example.